Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions

-Figure \ref{fig:hte-console-global} shows the estimated effects when Global Company September Publishers changed to FPAs.
-We observe that spending by non-AppNexus/Xandr bidders jumped immediately ($\beta_{b1}=0.56/1000$ USD, or 84\% of the average price for the 30-day period before the format change) and that increase persisted for 60 days, while spending by the AppNexus/Xandr bidder increased only moderately ($\beta_{b1}=0.20/1000$ USD, or 39\% of the average price for the 30-day period before the format change) and became statistically insignificant after 6 days.
+Figure \ref{fig:hte-console-global} shows the estimated effects when Global Company September Publishers changed to FPAs.\footnote{\newgw{For Global Company publishers, AppNexus/Xandr bidder purchases 38.08\% of total impressions in the 30 day period prior to their auction format change date.}} We observe that spending by non-AppNexus/Xandr bidders jumped immediately ($\beta_{b1}=0.56/1000$ USD, or 84\% of the average price for the 30-day period before the format change) and that increase persisted for 60 days, while spending by the AppNexus/Xandr bidder increased only moderately ($\beta_{b1}=0.20/1000$ USD, or 39\% of the average price for the 30-day period before the format change) and became statistically insignificant after 6 days.
 These results suggest that the AppNexus/Xandr bidder was able to adjust to the new environment of FPA more quickly than other bidders due to the former's sophisticated bidding algorithm incorporating bid shading, suggesting the increase in revenue is the result of suboptimal bid shading by naive bidders.
 Figure \ref{fig:hte-console-others} shows estimates for other publishers, and we observe a pattern similar to that of the Global Company September Publishers.\footnote{The $\beta_{b1}$'s for the publishers of Company A in Country X are 2.02/1000 USD for non-AppNexus/Xandr bidders (42\% of the average price for the 30-day period before the format change) and 1.16/1000 USD for the AppNexus/Xandr bidder (27\%).
 For the publishers of Company B, they are 1.25/1000 USD (41\%) for non-AppNexus/Xandr bidders and 2.98/1000 USD (68\%) for the AppNexus/Xandr bidder.